Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_04.md

 ### Run verifications

-1. For running the verification between the original `Sphere.usd` file and the generated file `Sphere.usda`, use the terminal for executing the *usddiff* tool shipped with USD for showing the difference between 2 USD files.
+1. To the verification and inspect the differences between the original `Sphere.usd` file and the generated file `Sphere.usda`, use the terminal and execute the *usddiff* tool shipped with USD.
 The terminal should show no differences:

 <figure>
     <img src="images/usd_tutorial_04/verification_01_t04.png" alt="Usddiff command executed between original 'Sphere.usd' file and generated 'Sphere.usda' file." width="475" height="133">
     <figcaption><b>Figure 8</b>: Usddiff command executed between original 'Sphere.usd' file and generated 'Sphere.usda' file.</figcaption>
 </figure>

-2. As previously done, for running the verification between the `Sphere.usda` file and the `Sphere.usdc` file, use the terminal for executing the *usddiff* tool.
+2. As previously done, to run the verification between the `Sphere.usda` file and the `Sphere.usdc` file, execute the *usddiff* tool in a terminal.
 The terminal should show no differences:

 <figure>
     <img src="images/usd_tutorial_04/verification_02_t04.png" alt="Usddiff command executed between 'Sphere.usda' and 'Sphere.usdc' files."  width="475" height="133">